Offshore Countries With Low-Tax and Few Financial Regulations

 Although financial regulations are typically enacted with the best of intentions, they tend to make business more complicated than it needs to be for some investors and businesses.
 Many offshore financial centres have responded to these concerns about regulations by adapting a more business-friendly regulatory structure.

 Many states and nations design their policies with the goal of attracting business from foreign investors who want to be as tax-efficient as possible.
-These countries have tax policies and bodies of corporate law which provide a good financial climate for large investors and corporations who want to minimize tax exposure and regulatory interference.
+These countries have tax policies and bodies of corporate law which provide a good financial climate for large investors and corporations who want to minimize tax exposure and all forms of financial regulations.
 The state of Delaware in the US, for example, drew business to it in the early 1900's by enacting laws that made it far easier to form and manage a corporation.

 Tax haven countries that top the list for the efficient corporate legal structure include Panama and the British Virgin Islands.
 Other nations on that list, which have also made a name for themselves by building business-friendly regulatory structures, include Nevis, Mauritius and Seychelles, to name a few.